-The property is approximately 0.1 hectare in size.
+The property is approximately 0.271 of an acre in size.
 The property is zoned Core Commercial (CC) in Zoning Bylaw 2039.
 The Zoning Bylaw permits Non-Medical Cannabis Retail Stores in the CC zone.

 The property is in the Historic Downtown (HD) Development Permit Area (DPA) in the OCP.
 As part of the Core Commercial area of the City, it is subject to the DPA guidelines respecting site design, and building form and character identified in the OCP.